benfjohnson/developer-dot/_posts/2016-10-06-filtering-in-rest-v2.md

 ]
 ```

 Voila!
 In AvaTax, your credentials will automatically allow you to access all companies within your account with no extra hassle.
-The query to <pre>GET /api/v2/companies</pre> will return all three objects.
+The query to `GET /api/v2/companies` will return all three objects.
 If you only have three objects this is the easiest way to find what you want.

 <h2>What if I have more than three objects?</h2>